Wichita Dentist – Your Child’s Teeth

 A new baby is an exciting time in a family’s life!
-You can start, even before a baby is born, to protect their oral health.
+Even before your baby is born, you can start to protect their oral health.
 Decay-causing bacteria can be passed from a mother to her unborn child, so a healthy diet and good brushing and flossing techniques can prevent dental disease in both your child’s and your future.

 When can I make my child’s first dental appointment?

 You can call us at Wichita Family Dental to make your child’s first dental visit.
 It’s important to have their first appointment after their first tooth appears, but no later than their first birthday.

 • Clean the teeth and show you how to properly clean your child’s teeth at home